mist64/cbmbus_doc/2 Bus Arbitration.md

 | `0x48`  | `TALK` 8    |
 | `0x62`  | `SECOND` 2  |

 Device 8 now starts sending bytes, and devices 4 and 5 will receive them.
-The layer 2 protocol makes sure that the listeners will adapt to the talker's speed and wait patiently when it stalls (e.g. the disk drive has to read a new sector), and the talker will adapt to the speed of the slowest listener and wait patiently when one of them stalls (e.g. when the printer has to move the paper).
+The layer 2 protocol makes sure that the listeners will adapt to the talker's speed and wait patiently when it stalls (e.g. the disk drive has to read a new sector), and the talker will adapt to the speed of the slowest listener and wait patiently when one of them stalls (e.g. when the printer has to feed the paper).

 The controller can interrupt the transmission at any time by sending new commands.
 If it wants to know when the transmission is finished though, it will have to be a listener as well and detect the end of the stream (`EOI`).